rochus-keller/Typos/Readme.md

 Found and [downloaded a LuaTeX version](https://gitlab.lisn.upsaclay.fr/texlive/luatex/-/archive/1.10.0/luatex-1.10.0.tar.gz?ref_type=tags) which works independently of the huge TeX Live system.
 To build it on Debian Bookworm x64 without errors, the command `export MAKEINFO=true; CFLAGS="-O2 -fcommon" ./build.sh` must be used (to avoid texinfo dependency and an issue added to GCC 10.

+### Status on December 21, 2025

+Now we have a working BUSY build which is complete, fast and works well with the source level debugger.
+The test case renders the same results as if built with the original build.sh script.
+I will soon remove the autotools build so that I can make configuration changes without the need to update two build systems.

 ### How to build